MichaelCade/90DaysOfDevOps/Days/day3.md

 But it also would not hurt for you to be able to read some of the code so that you can make the best infrastructure decisions moving forward for your application.

 We previously mentioned that this application can be written in any language.
-Importantly this should be mainted using a version control system, this is something we will cover also in detail later on and in particular we will dive into **Git**.
+Importantly this should be maintained using a version control system, this is something we will cover also in detail later on and in particular we will dive into **Git**.

 It is also likely that it will not be one developer working on this project although this could be the case but even so best practices would require a code repository to store and collaborate on the code, this could be private or public and could be hosted or privately deployed generally speaking you would hear the likes of **GitHub or GitLab** being used as a code repository.
 Again we will cover these as part of our section on **Git** later on.